jykob/TSBot/docs/source/getting_started.md

 <div class="flex flex-row">

-As long as the script is running, Everytime someone joins the server, they will get poked with this:
+As long as the script is running, every time someone joins the server, they will get poked with this:

 ```{image} ../img/getting_started/example_event.png
 :alt: Example of client joining getting poked